-Enter the audio adjustment mode using either the Audio/Video menu or the AUDIO key.
-Press AUDIO repeatedly until you highlight the desired audio control, then use ◀ ▶ to change the setting, which has a corresponding numeric value shown on screen.
+Enter the audio adjustment mode using either the Audio/ Video menu or the AUDIO key.
+Use ◀ ▶ to change settings.
+Some adjustable settings display a slider and corresponding numeric value on screen.
 Values can be adjusted from 0 to 63, with 31 as the midpoint.